 One man, who appears to be a master of the above approach is Giuseppe Conte.
 Giuseppe, a 54-year-old law professor, has caused quite a stir.
 He could be the next Italian Prime Minister, and his CV, well, it’s quite imaginative, or at least creative, depending on your interpretation.

 Italian PM CV Controversy

 The CV, which is available online, states that he “perfected his legal studies” at NYU.
-Now, if you were reading that statement it’d be perfectly reasonable to assume that Mr. Conte had undertaken some sort of formal study at New York University.
+Now, if you were reading that statement, it’d be perfectly reasonable to assume that Mr. Conte had undertaken some sort of formal study at New York University.
 Nope, he had a library card.
 That’s pretty much it.
-Guissepe had permission to carry out research using the facilities at NYU library between the summer months of 2008 and 2014.
+Giuseppe was permitted to conduct research using the facilities at NYU library between the summer months of 2008 and 2014.

 Speaking to the New York Times, a spokesman confirmed that there was no record of Mr Conte having studied at NYU.

-The questions don’t stop there though.
-Cambridge University have been unable to confirm his claims of conducting ‘scientific research’ there in 2001.
+The questions don’t stop there, though.
+Cambridge University has been unable to confirm his claims of conducting ‘scientific research’ there in 2001.
 Whilst in Vienna, the International Kultur Institut is still puzzling out how he worked on his legal studies when they do not offer courses in law.

 Mr Conte, who tutors private law, was nominated by the leaders of the two coalition parties in Italy’s newly formed government.
 Everyone now has to wait for President Sergio Mattarella to offer his approval.

-In the meantime we’re off to polish our 900 Pulitzer’s and tweak our CV’s.
+In the meantime, we’re off to polish our Pulitzer and tweak our CVs.